 Given a gene list of interest, return modules in which the gene list is enriched for.

 Search for a gene or pathway and return modules in which the gene or pathway is present or enriched.
-Investigate which genes are co-expressed with your gene of interest in blood and tumor from breast cancer patients.
+Investigate which genes are co-expressed with your gene of interest in both tissues.